ecatmur/stacktrace-from-exception/paper.md

 On the other hand, allowing the user to supply an allocator opens the door to abuse (running arbitrary user code during unwinding).

+Even where the user supplies an allocator, it may not necessarily be invoked at the same time as the stacktrace is captured; an implementation could capture into a separate buffer and allocate the stacktrace exposed to the user at a later time.

 # Implementation experience

 The following proofs of concept and implementations are provided to demonstrate implementability.